meng3540/parallel-patterns-histograms/README.md

 To optimize the

-###### Portions of this document were written using Chat-GPT.
+###### A very small portion of this document contains content written by Chat-GPT.
 All information has been reviewed and deemed accurate by the authors.